-I have been to several resort towns in Mexico, including Cancun, Cabo San Lucas, and Loreto.
-Puerto Vallarta still remains my absolute favorite.
+I have been to several resort towns in Mexico, including Cancun, Cabo San Lucas, and Loreto and Puerto Vallarta still remains my favorite.
 That’s why I chose to spend over 2 years of my life living there.

 The beaches are amazing, the food is excellent, the town is traditional, and the service is excellent.
 Plus, you can actually have a very affordable vacation (and life) here.